claudiovallejo/health-plan/sample-health-plan/routine.md

 ---

 ## Monday May 22, 2017

+**Note:**
+*I don't usually run in the mornings, but I had some issues with gym registration so I was kicked out of the gym this morning.
+Hopefully I can register today and start the gym routines tomorrow.*

 ### Cardio: Morning Run
  | Start Time  | End Time   | Total Time Run | Total Distance Run |
  | :---        | :---       | :---           | :---               |
  | 06:15       | 07:15      | 1 hour         | 7 miles            |

- **Note:**
- *I don't usually run in the mornings, but I had some issues with gym registration so I was kicked out of the gym this morning.
-Hopefully I can register today and start the gym routines tomorrow.*
+---

 ## Tuesday May 22, 2017

 **Note:**
-*I'm in the process of having my name added to the gym's system, so for today I will not be doing my normal gym routine.
+*I'm still in the process of adding my name to the gym's system.
 I did a brief Google search and found there are a variety of 'outdoor gyms' in multiple public parks throughout the city.
 I will be going to Columbus Park, which is approximately 1.1 miles from my place and will be doing an outdoor workout with the available equipment.*

 ### Cardio: Wall St -> Columbus Park
 | Start Time  | End Time   | Total Time Run | Total Distance Run |